Ember-Labs-Core/.github/profile/README.md

   <hr>

-  *Since 2021 are creating optimized technologic experiences and products for everyone.*
+  *Since 2021 creating magical and optimized technologic experiences and products for everyone.*

   <hr>